Battle of Tannenberg: Prelude: 17–22 August

-By the next morning, 21 August, Eighth Army staff realized that because Samsonov's II Army was closer to the Vistula crossings than they were, they must first relocate most of their forces to join with XX Corps to block Samsonov before they could withdraw further.
+By the next morning, 21 August, 8th Army staff realized that because Samsonov's 2nd Army was closer to the Vistula crossings than they were, they must first relocate most of their forces to join with XX Corps to block Samsonov before they could withdraw further.
 Now Moltke was told that they would only retreat a short distance.
 François protested directly to the Kaiser about his panicking superiors.
 That evening Prittwitz reported that the German 1st Cavalry Division had disappeared, only to later disclose that they had repulsed the Russian cavalry, capturing several hundred.
 By this point, Moltke had already decided to replace both Prittwitz and his chief of staff, Alfred von Waldersee.
 On the morning of 22 August their replacements, Col. Gen. Paul von Hindenburg and Maj.
 Gen. Erich Ludendorff, were notified of their new assignments.

-The Eighth Army issued orders to move to block Samsonov's Second Army.
+The 8th Army issued orders to move to block Samsonov's 2nd Army.
 I Corps on the German left was closest to the railway, so it would take the long route by train to form up on the right side of XX Corps.
 The other two German corps would march the shorter distance to XX Corps' left.
-The First Cavalry Division and some older garrison troops would remain to screen Rennenkampf.
-On the afternoon of 22 August, the head of the Eighth Army field railways was informed by telegraph that new commanders were coming by special train.
+The 1st Cavalry Division and some older garrison troops would remain to screen Rennenkampf.
+On the afternoon of 22 August, the head of the 8th Army field railways was informed by telegraph that new commanders were coming by special train.
 The telegram relieving their former commanders came later.
 I Corps was moving over more than 150 km (93 miles) of rail, day and night, one train every 30 minutes, with 25 minutes to unload instead of the customary hour or two.

-After the battle at Gumbinnen, Rennenkampf decided to pause his First Army to take resupply and to be in good positions if the Germans attacked again.
+After the battle at Gumbinnen, Rennenkampf decided to pause his 1st Army to take resupply and to be in good positions if the Germans attacked again.
 This caused them to lose contact with the German Army, which he incorrectly reported was retreating in haste to the Vistula.
 Both Russian armies were having serious supply problems; everything had to be carted up from the railheads because they could not use the East Prussian railway track, and many units were hampered by a lack of field bakeries, ammunition carts and the like.
-The Second Army also was hampered by incompetent staff work and poor communications.
-Poor staff work not only exacerbated supply problems but, more importantly, caused Samsonov during the fighting to lose operational control over all but the two corps in his immediate vicinity (XIII & XV Corps).
+The 2nd Army also was hampered by incompetent staff work and poor communications.
+Poor staff work not only exacerbated supply problems but, more importantly, caused Samsonov during the fighting to lose operational control over all but the two corps in his immediate vicinity (13th & 15th Army Corps).

-On 21 August, Samsonov's Second Army crossed the border, and quickly took several border towns.
+On 21 August, Samsonov's 2nd Army crossed the border, and quickly took several border towns.
 The VI Corps took Ortelsburg, while I and XV Corps advanced onto Soldau and Neidenburg.
 On 22 August, Samsonov ordered XV Corps to advance towards Hohenstein, which they did on 23 August pushing Friedrich von Scholtz's XX Corps out of Lahna.